veit/python-basics-tutorial/docs/test/unittest.rst

 Example
 -------

-Suppose you implemented the following method for adding:
+Suppose you have implemented the following method for adding in the module :download:`test_arithmetic.py`:

 .. literalinclude:: arithmetic.py
    :language: python